Idris (wasp)

-Idris is a genus of parasitic wasps in the family Platygastridae, containing about 160 described species.
+Idris is a genus of parasitic wasps in the family Scelionidae, containing about 160 described species.
 This genus is part of the tribe Baeini, which are egg parasitoids.
 Members of the genus Idris are mostly parasitoids of spider eggs, but at least one member of the genus uses stink bugs as hosts.

 Species

 These 167 species belong to the genus Idris: